 So, unexpectedly, our dancing becomes oddly provocative.
 To dance together in the way we want should not be an overtly political statement.
 However, a dramatic change in political context, as here in Poland, shifts the significance of what we choose to do on a public stage.
 In this way, in a politically altered Poland, the ‘how’ of our dance becomes a pertinent question, in a way that it wasn’t just one year ago.
 It takes a politician to demonstrate how political an artist’s work is.
 A politician with little artistic awareness can be more sensitive to the political weight of an artistic practice than the artist him-/herself.

 However, the present environment in Poland, and Europe as a whole, demonstrate that it is vital for artists to sensitise themselves to the political impact of our artistic work, lest we forgo the chance to effectively respond to the political and social issues within our societies.
 ‘Moving the Mirror’ – Peter Pleyer, Michel Keuper, Anna Nowizca, Pawel Sakowicz, Marysha Stoklosa, Aleksandra Borys, Ivan Ekemark, Caroline Alexander, myself and our audiences – worked to counter an official tendency towards the standardising and homogenising effects of contrived nationalist identities present within Poland, and burgeoning across Europe.
 We simply danced, but in so doing, we took charge of our histories, embraced uncertainty and multiplicity, we were queer and feminist, cared and trusted, and accommodated divergent desires and necessities.
-Thus, we were offensive to the the fascist sensibility in power in Poland, and a power relentlessly edging closer across Europe.
+Thus, we were offensive to the autocratic sensibility in power in Poland, and a power relentlessly edging closer across Europe.

 We can dance (up) against something of course, we always have been, but concurrently we must dance into something else.
 This lurch towards fascism is indicative of a genuine and seriously valid frustration at the hegemonic status quo which has plundered and impoverished swathes of European societies, not to mention elsewhere in the world, for the last 40 years.
 That’s no place to go back to, so where do we dance towards?